Is Freelancing the future of all JOBS?

 Rev’s survey found that 93% of workers age 50 and older deliver work on time, while 86% of those 49 and younger are that reliable.
 Older workers also work more hours, earn 30% more per month than those under 30 (with normalized pay rates), and produce the same quality of work (all ages average 4.5 out of 5 in quality score).

 Rev.com CEO Jason Chicola says “Most office workers would jump at the opportunity to work in their pajamas, skip the commute, and keep their kids at home.”
 In fact, only two percent of Rev survey respondents claimed to be freelancing because they are unable to find a traditional job.
-“We’re seeing more and more freelancers who turn to freelancing as a long-term lifestyle choice, and have no plans to ever set foot in an office again,”.
+Also other people claim they want more free time to do things that they love, like going camping, check this best waterproof tent review if you plan on camping.
+“We’re seeing more and more freelancers who turn to freelancing as a long-term lifestyle choice, and have no plans to ever set foot in an office again,”. there are times when a company does not have the necessary expertise and needs to outsource

 The major driving force behind freelancing is the down time at our economy.
-The trend of Freelancing started with recession but it is just not a trend, it became reality and with emergence of faster internet, people are even employing virtual receptionists.
+The trend of Freelancing started with recession but it is just not a trend, it became reality and with emergence of faster internet, people are even employing virtual receptionists, as well as, Birmingham Teaching Jobs offer ways to teach students through the web.

 You might have heard about Fiverr, the website which have users who can give services as low as $5, it has been started with a phone call conversation between co-founders Micha Kaufman and Shai Wininger, two entrepreneurs.
 They found that the process of finding and hiring a freelancer is so time consuming that they should invent or initiate an easier way to do so.
 Even though there are websites like Freelancer, Elance etc, their project “Fiverr” is a huge hit, where the starting service price is set to $5, and being so transparent with pricing made it a hit with both the employee and employer.